 Reserve A Meeting Room

 To Reserve a Meeting Room, first read the Basehor Community Library Meeting Room Policy below.
-Then, submit a request using the Meeting Room Request Form at the bottom of the page.
+Then, submit a request using the Meeting Room Reservation Form at the bottom of the page.

 Meeting Room Policy

 The Basehor Community Library welcomes the use of its two meeting rooms to governmental agencies, non-profit groups engaged in educational, civic, cultural and charitable activities who agree to abide by this policy.
 The meeting rooms are primarily for use by the library, library sponsored programs and library related organizations.
 However, when not required for these functions, the meeting rooms are available for other groups in support of the library’s mission to be of service to the community.
 Commercial organizations are not eligible to use the meeting rooms unless the purpose of the meeting is continuing education for the organization’s employees.

 All meetings must be open to the public, unless the purpose of the meeting is continuing education for a commercial organization’s employees.

 The Basehor Library reaffirms the American Library Association’s Bill of Rights which states that facilities should be made available on an equitable basis, regardless of the beliefs or affiliations of individuals or groups requesting their use.
 Permission to use the library meeting room does not in any way constitute an endorsement by the Library of the group’s policies or beliefs, and no claim to that effect may be used, either implicitly or explicitly in advertising.
 The Basehor Community Library will make no effort to censor or amend the content of a meeting when granting meeting room access.

 No fees are charged for meeting room use.